tahrima-sayem/HRC-Cipher/README.md

 ### Decryption

-The process is reversed:
+The decryption process reverses each step of encryption in the following stages:

-- Decompress
+1. **Decompression:** The Huffman-compressed ciphertext is decompressed to retrieve the encrypted string.
-- Extract and decode the key hint
+2. **Key Extraction:** The encoded Caesar key (e.g., '!' to '~') is extracted from the final character and decoded back to its integer value.
-- Apply inverse Caesar cipher
+3. **Caesar Decryption:** The inverse Caesar cipher is applied using the decoded key to retrieve the reversed words.
-- Reverse words to recover original text
+4. **Word Reversal:** Each word is reversed again to restore the original plaintext.

 ---